Terms of Business

 The Examinee is expected and required to cooperate fully with the Examiner throughout the entire polygraph examination process.
 Any conduct that interferes with the testing process may result in immediate termination of the examination.
 This may include, but is not limited to, manipulative breathing, deliberate coughing, burping, sneezing, facial contortions, swallowing, sniffing, falling asleep, excessive or unusual body movements, deliberate bodily-fluid expulsion, or any other conduct that the Examiner reasonably considers to be non-cooperative, disruptive, unsafe, or inconsistent with proper testing conditions.

-The examination process begins at the scheduled appointment start time at our office, serviced office, or other agreed location, and ends with either the verbal presentation of the polygraph examination results or, where requested and agreed, the delivery of a written report by email or postal service.
+The in-person examination process begins at the scheduled appointment start time at our office, serviced office, or other agreed location, and ends with either the verbal presentation of the polygraph examination results or, where requested and agreed, the delivery of a written report by email or postal service.
+Administrative, case-review and preparatory services may begin before the scheduled appointment where the Client has requested that such work commence.

 No additional telephone consultations, follow-up consultations, or other services are included in the examination fee following the examination process, unless expressly agreed in writing.